10 Professional development goals examples that get results

 Real-life case studies

 Need some inspiration?
-Here is some advice from 2 people with different backgrounds and their take on the dos and don'ts of career development plan goals.
+Here's some advice from two people with different backgrounds and their take on the dos and don'ts of career development plan goals.

 Ali: From Mechanical Engineer to Software Developer

 Ali was a Mechanical Engineer who hit a roadblock.
-He was dissatisfied with the job roles in his local area, so he set a new career goal of becoming a Software Engineer33.
+He was dissatisfied with the job roles in his local area, so he set a new career goal of becoming a Software Engineer3.3 and

 He set a roadmap toward becoming a Software Engineer by listing all the industry-related knowledge, tools, technologies, and programming languages he'd need to learn.

-Once he'd learned the topics, he practiced what he learned by building basic software, then more complicated software until he had mastered the process.
+Once he'd learned the topics, he practiced what he learned by building basic and more complicated software until he had mastered the process.

-Once he was confident in his current skills, he researched common industry interview questions and practiced answering them on the spot.
+Once confident in his current skills, he researched common industry interview questions and practiced answering them on the spot.

-While technical skills were undoubtedly necessary to making the pivot successfully, they weren't all that was needed.
+While technical skills were undoubtedly necessary to make the pivot successful, they weren't all that was needed.
 Ali noted that soft skills played a major part.
 Specifically, he credits his love of the craft of software development as a major boon for his successful career.

 Katie: The power of engaging professional development